hienphan0111/JS-capstone-project/README.md

 # 📖 [PHOTO GALLERY] <a name="about-project"></a>

-Photo Gallery is a simple app that shows the photographies requested from the API https://picsum.photos.
-This project is the finall Capstone Project from The JavaScript module from Microverse program's curriculum and has being done as a group Project by Andrea Rivas and Hien Phan.
+Photo Gallery is a simple app that shows the photographs requested from the API https://picsum.photos.
+This project is the final Capstone Project of The JavaScript module from Microverse program's curriculum and has been done as a group Project by Andrea Rivas and Hien Phan.

 ## 🛠 Built With <a name="built-with"></a>